geopython/diving-into-pygeoapi/workshop/content/docs/publish/index.md

 # Publishing Data

+!!! note

+    Ensure that you have pygeoapi setup and can navigate the default configuration and service (`http://localhost:5000`).

-In this section, you will learn how-to publish different types of geospatial information through the Exercises below.
+In this section, you will learn how to publish different types of geospatial data and metadata through the following exercises:

 - [Exercise 1 - Your first dataset](first.md)
 - [Exercise 2 - Vector data via OGC API - Features](ogcfeat.md)